LILONGWE WILDLIFE CENTRE

 Malawi’s only wildlife sanctuary

-The Lilongwe Wildlife Centre, LWT’s first project, opened in 2009.
+Lilongwe Wildlife Centre (LWC), LWT’s first project, opened in 2008.
 It is renowned as one of the best wildlife sanctuaries in Africa and is home to around 200 rescued animals at any one time.
-Set in a stunning 180-hectare nature reserve, our 70 hectare sanctuary was placed under LWT’s protection by the Government.
-In addition to protecting an important urban woodland, it stands as the country’s leading environmental education facility.
+Set in a stunning 180-acre nature reserve, our sanctuary was placed under LWT’s protection by the Government.
+In addition to protecting important urban woodland, it stands as the country’s leading environmental education facility.
 Some 25,000 school children are welcomed through our entrance gates annually.

 Wildlife rescue and rehabilitation